flagzzzz/Extra-Flags-for-4chan/README.md

 If you are using Opera, dowload ViolentMonkey

-Click here to install the script: https://github.com/flagzzzz/Extra-Flags-for-4chan/raw/master/Extra_Flags_for_int_2_flag.user.js
+**Click here to install the script:** https://github.com/flagzzzz/Extra-Flags-for-4chan/raw/master/Extra_Flags_for_int_2_flag.user.js

+**Go to the "Set up extra flags for /int/" menu and set your flag again after downloading this script**

 If you are having trouble, go to https://flaghunters.github.io/Extra-Flags-for-4chan/ and check out the great tutorials
 <br>